Anomaly Matching Across Dimensions and Supersymmetric Cardy Formulae: Thermal Effective Field Theory and Anomalies

 \section{Thermal Effective Field Theory and Anomalies}

-Finite temperature effects in quantum field theory are most conveniently studied by placing the theory on a Euclidean spacetime with topology $\cM_{d-1} \times S^1$ where $S^1$ represents a thermal circle of radius $\beta \equiv {1\over T}$.
-In this work we will focus on even spacetime dimension $d$ theories that, at sufficiently high temperature, have no gapless degrees of freedom in infinite volume.
+Finite temperature effects in quantum field theory are most conveniently studied by placing the theory on a Euclidean spacetime with topology $\cM_{d-1} \times S^1$ where $S^1$ represents a thermal circle of radius $\beta \equiv {\frac1T}$.
+In this work we will focus on even spacetime dimension $d$ theories that, at sufficiently high temperature, have no gapless degrees of freedom on $\bR^{d-1}$.

+In order to compute equilibrium correlation functions we can further activate background fields for various global symmetries or the metric field.
+In the high-temperature $\beta \to 0$ limit we can study equilibrium observable by dimensionally reducing the theory along the thermal circle and obtain a local analytic functional of the background fields on $\cM_{d-1}$ which we denote by $\cW_{\QFT}$.
+Note that this holds on the assumption on the existence of a gap in the reduced theory.\footnote{Note that in certain supersymmetric examples the dimensional reduction on $S^1$ is gapless on $\bR^3$ because of extended supersymmetry.
+However, the high-temperature holonomy effective potential has isolated minima and hence there are no gapless degrees of freedom in the EFT.
+Following \cite{DiPietro:2016ond}, for Lagrangian QFTs one can always introduce light dynamical fields (lighter than the KK scale $\propto 1/\beta$) in the effective action to define “gapped vacua” as isolated minima of the effective action for the dynamical fields.}